smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The `LOG_LEVEL` environment variable determines both what is printed on the screen and what is written to the log file.

 The available options are:
-- `"trace"`: Used only in development, off by default and not accessible on production builds.
 - `"debug"`: Useful for forensic debugging of issues.
 - `"info"`: High level informational messages.
 - `"warn"`: A mild error occurred that might require non-urgent action.
 Check these warnings semi-regularly to see if any of them require attention.
 These warnings usually happen due to factors outside of the control of the node operator.
 Examples: Unexpected responded from a remote API or inaccurate networking errors.
-- `"error"`: An error occurred that might have put the node in a partially broken state.
+- `"error"`: An error occurred that is not expected during regular operation of a well-maintained node.
 Node operators might need to take action to remedy this error.
-Examples: Deprecation warnings or incorrectly configured settings that cause a job to fail.
+Check these regularly to see if any of them require attention.
+Examples: Use of deprecated configuration options or incorrectly configured settings that cause a job to fail.
 - `"crit"`: A critical error occurred.
-The node might be completely stopped and non-responsive.
+The node might be unable to function.
 Node operators should take immediate action to fix these errors.
 Examples: The node was not able to boot because a network socket could not be opened or the database became inaccessible.
 - `"panic"`: An unrecoverable error occurred that was unexpected.
 Node operators should try to restart their nodes, and notify the Chainlink team of a bug.
 - `"fatal"`: An unrecoverable problem was encountered and the node had to exit.